 Peter Sibley has a Diploma in the Conservation of Parks, Gardens and Landscapes.
 He worked in the Parks Services of three London local authorities, and as a freelance environmental consultant.
 He was a founder member of the LPGT and was on the Board from 1994 to 2018, re-joining the Board in 2019.
 He has written a guide to the sustainable management of green spaces, a book on building wildlife ponds and ran a research project into the value of London squares for wildlife for the RSPB.
 He is a Green Flag judge.
 In his spare time, he runs foraging courses, is an amateur silversmith and practises jodo.

-Lisa Watson (Treasurer and Interim Chair) worked for the National Trust at Stowe Landscape Gardens for 17 years, starting as a volunteer and then becoming Estate Secretary until she retired in 2009.
+Lisa Watson (Chair) worked for the National Trust at Stowe Landscape Gardens for 17 years, starting as a volunteer and then becoming Estate Secretary until she retired in 2009.
 She joined LPGT as an administrative volunteer in the same year, was Company Secretary from 2010 to 2014, and has been Treasurer since 2012.
 She is also Treasurer and Trustee of The Gardens Trust.

 Tim Webb is an editor and writer, enjoying a long association with open spaces from the farms he worked on in Herefordshire as a boy and leisure time spent on the Malvern Hills, Lake District and Pembrokeshire coast.
 Professionally, Tim worked his way around a variety of radio station newsrooms across the Midlands and south east England; ultimately broadcasting with ITN and the BBC.
 He then moved into PR, representing charities like the Wildlife Trusts, the RSPB and the Federation of City Farms and Community Gardens.
 He has contributed to a number of publications, including Time Out and gardening magazines.